1840s Atlantic hurricane seasons: Hurricane Four

 September 17–24.
 Hurricane passed north of Leeward Islands to out in the Atlantic Ocean.

 Tropical Storm Five

 September 28–29.
 Tropical storm formed near west of Cape Verde.

 Hurricane Six

 The Second Tampa Bay Hurricane of 1848.
 October 5–15.
 An eastward moving major hurricane passing Cuba hit Tampa Bay again for the second time in less than a month on October 11 before heading northward into the Florida Panhandle.

 Hurricane Seven

 On October 17, a minimal hurricane hit the southeast coast of Texas, causing flooding and high tides.

-1849
+1849 Atlantic hurricane season

 Tropical Storm One

 August.
 A tropical cyclone may have moved into the Arklatex, as there was excessive flooding in northern sections of Louisiana that August.

 Hurricane Two

 Gale at Brazos Santiago of 1849.
 September 4–15.
 One of the severest hurricanes and longest duration up to that time moved into the Rio Grande area on September 13 and 14.
 There were sixteen vessels in harbor at Brezos when the hurricane hit.
 Many broke anchor and were dragged out to sea, others capsized and sunk.